-In Italy, the career stages of each teacher depends on the subject taught, and the order and grade of the school in which he or she instructs.
+In Italy, the stages of a teacher's career depend on the subject taught, and the order and grade of the school in which he or she instructs.
 Indeed, to teach in kindergarten and primary schools, there is the obligation to obtain a master's degree in primary education sciences at the end of a five-year course of study, with internships starting from the second year of the course.
 On the other hand, to teach in first-grade secondary school and second-grade secondary school, achieving the title of master's degree with the acquisition of at least 24 ECTS in a specific educational field, are indispensable conditions for access to a particular competition.